Kapendev/parin/CHEATSHEET.md

 Wrap defaultWrap();
 /// Sets the default wrap mode used for textures, fonts and viewports. void setDefaultWrap(Wrap value);
-/// Returns the default texture used for null textures.
-TextureId defaultTexture();
-/// Sets the default texture used for null textures. void setDefaultTexture(TextureId value);
-/// Returns the default texture area size used for the ID version of `drawTextureArea`.
-Vec2 defaultTextureAreaSize();
-/// Sets the default texture area size used for the ID version of `drawTextureArea`. void setDefaultTextureAreaSize(Vec2 size);
 /// Returns the default font used for null fonts.
 FontId defaultFont();
 /// Sets the default font used for null fonts.